 - A care team devoted to giving you the best quality of life for as long as possible.

 - Team-based care, with many specialists and scientists working together.

 - Close ties to OHSU’s Brenden-Colson Center for Pancreatic Care, a world leader in research to improve patient lives and outcomes.

-- The most advanced therapies, including molecular profiling.
+- The most advanced therapies, including molecular profiling and the Whipple procedure.